TrungMDang/Silly-Starter-Projects/Tetris/README.md

 - View
   - Included a main class which creates a GUI with various components implemented by the other 6 classes.

+#### How to play the game:
+- Clone this repository.
+- The Tetris.jar file is all you need.
+Just double-click it and enjoy.